hopez13/simpleperf/doc/README.md

 ```

 Step 2: Add wrap.sh in lib/`arch` directories. wrap.sh runs the app without passing any debug flags
-to ART, so the app runs as a release app. wrap.sh can be done by adding below scripts in
+to ART, so the app runs as a release app. wrap.sh can be done by adding the script below in
 app/build.gradle.
 ```
 android {